Why Do Fools Fall in Love (song): Diana Ross version

 American singer Diana Ross released a cover version on the RCA label on September 25, 1981, as the first single from her album of the same name (1981).
 She also produced her rendition of the song.
-It was a hit, peaking at No. 2 on the US adult contemporary chart, No. 4 in the UK Singles Chart, No. 6 on the US R&B chart, and No. 7 on Billboards Pop Singles Chart, and earning her a British Phonographic Industry silver disc award for sales in excess of 250,000 copies.
-It also reached No.1 in Belgium and the Netherlands and climbed to the top 10 in Ireland, New Zealand and Switzerland as well as making the top 20 in Australia, Canada and West Germany.
+It peaked at No. 7 on the US Billboard Hot 100 chart, No. 2 on the Adult Contemporary chart, No. 6 on the Hot Soul Singles chart (now called Hot R&B/Hip-Hop Songs chart, and No. 4 on the UK Singles Chart.
+The song earned Ross a British Phonographic Industry silver disc award for sales in excess of 250,000 copies.
+It also reached No.1 in Belgium and the Netherlands and climbed to the top 10 in Ireland, New Zealand, and Switzerland as well as making the top 20 in Australia, Canada, and West Germany.
 A reissue of Ross' cover peaked at No. 36 on the UK chart in July 1994.

-After Ross returned the song to the top ten, a controversy ensued concerning Lymon's estate.
-Three women involved in lawsuits and countersuits over Lymon's copyrights and royalties each claimed to be Lymon's rightful widow.
+After the version by Ross was released, a controversy ensued concerning Lymon's estate.
+Three women that were involved in lawsuits and countersuits over Lymon's copyrights and royalties each claimed to be Lymon's rightful widow.
 The string of court cases were portrayed in the 1998 film Why Do Fools Fall in Love.

 In the music video, Ross performs the song on Fremont Street in Las Vegas.